AussieScorcher/BARS/Documentation/controller-guide.md

 ### Connection
 After launching vatSys, the BARS plugin will automatically open.
 To get started, click the "Claim Airport" button.
 Additionally, within the control bar a status message will display important information of the current state.
 This status message will show if the airport is claimed, and what runways, if any are claimed.

+After vatSys closes, BARS retains your airport and runway claims for 2 minutes, ensuring that in case of a vatSys crash, you won’t need to reclaim them upon reload; additionally, if you forget to manually unclaim, BARS will automatically unclaim all runways and airports after closing vatSys.

 <br>

 <figure>